fn-code/hexagonal-arcitect/README.md

-# hexagonal-arcitect
+# Hexagonal Arcitecture
-This is implementation of haxagonal arcitecture in go
+This repository is implementation of haxagonal arcitecture in go